BEFORE YOU ENTER TONIGHT:

 1. Get in your families.

-2. Your family will receive an “error” from the ancient art of Rho-Sham-Beau Circle of Death.
+2. Your family will receive an “fallacy” from the ancient art of Rho-Sham-Beau Circle of Death.

-d.
-The class will be quizzed on the errors included in this presentation.
-Besides the quiz grades, each family will receive a grade for how well the
+The class will be quizzed on these fallacies on Wednesday.
+Besides the quiz grades, each family will receive a grade for presenting.

 You will be graded on the following:

-- How well do you understand the problem?
+- How well do you understand the fallacy?